-Members of the Executive Committee can, whether regularly or occasionally, have access to information deemed by law to be inside information.
-The Board of Directors wishes to avoid situations in which members of the Executive Committee might misuse any inside information, or consciously or otherwise deal in such a way as could be regarded as market abuse.
+Members of the Executive Committee of KBC Bank NV can, whether regularly or occasionally, have access to information deemed by law to be inside information.
+The Board of Directors wishes to avoid situations in which members of the Executive Committee might misuse any inside information, or consciously or otherwise deal in such a way that could be regarded as market abuse.

-Therefore any dealing by Members of the Executive Committee on their own account needs to adhere to the Dealing Code.
+Therefore, any dealing by Members of the Executive Committee on their own account needs to adhere to the Dealing Code.

-Members of the Executive Committee need to adhere to the Dealing Code in exactly the same terms as directors (see section 5.8).
+Members of the Executive Committee need to adhere to the Dealing Code in exactly the same terms as directors (see section 5.8.1).